freelw/cpp-transformer/README.md

 * Automatic Differentiation
 Our self - developed automatic differentiation framework simplifies the gradient calculation process, facilitating a better understanding of the backpropagation algorithm.
 * Low Dependencies
 The project only depends on the C++ standard library.
-This reduces the operational threshold and makes it suitable for scenarios with strict requirements on dependencies, such as embedded systems.
+While its performance may not be as high - end as those with advanced libraries, it clearly showcases every computational detail.
+This characteristic allows users to gain a profound understanding of the backpropagation algorithm and the underlying principles of the Transformer architecture.